ShreCodes2809/semantic-book-recommender/README.md

 ## 🧪 Example Query

-> *"I'm looking for a book about space and time travel that has a mysterious but hopeful tone."*
+> *"I'm looking for a book about space and time travel."*

-- ✨ **Returns** science fiction titles with aligned mood
+- ✨ **Returns** science fiction titles
-- ✅ Matches user-defined emotion and category
+- ✅ Matches user-defined emotion and category through interactive filters
 - 📚 Suggestions are grounded in vector similarity and LLM interpretation

 ---